Consultation

 VIM Definition

-In metrology, assessment accuracy is a central topic.
-The VIM definition states that 'measurement accuracy' is not a quantifiable quantity.
-Instead, accuracy is described by measurement uncertainty, which indicates the range in which the true value is likely to lie.
+In metrology, assessment accuracy is a central theme.
+The VIM definition states that 'measurement accuracy' is not a quantifiable measure.
+Instead, accuracy is described by measurement uncertainty, which indicates the range within which the true value is likely to lie.
 A detailed discussion of the VIM definition and its implications is essential to understand the significance of measurement uncertainty for assessment accuracy.
 The BIPM document emphasizes the need for realistic uncertainty assessments.

 Manufacturing Technology